core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If the server has a reliable way to synchronize its internal clock with UTC, then the server includes also the following field:

-* 'exp': this element has as value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
+* 'exp': this element has as value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR integer or as a CBOR floating-point number.

-  The value represents the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.
+  The value is the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.

 If a client has a reliable way to synchronize its internal clock with UTC and the 'exp' parameter is present in the informative response, then the client MUST use the 'exp' parameter value as expiration time for the group keying material.